nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-userdoc/local-configuration.md

 {{#> callout type='tip' heading='Add your own document types'}}

 You can leverage this feature when you customize the Nuxeo Platform and create new document types that extend the File document type.
 Your document type will then be available in the "Default type" drop down list and you can select it instead of the default File.
-You can read a tutorial showing [how to create a new document type]({{page space='nxdoc' page='how-to-define-a-document-type'}}) using [Nuxeo Studio]({{page space='studio'}}).
+You can read a tutorial showing [HOWTO: create a new document type]({{page space='nxdoc' page='how-to-define-a-document-type'}}) using [Nuxeo Studio]({{page space='studio'}}).

 {{/callout}}